joseph-s-foster/Mischief-Managed/README.md

 - Node.js
 - Express.js
+- Passport.js
+- Passport-google-oauth20
 - Sequelize/MySQL
 - Handlebars
+- Bcrypt

 ## Usage

-When the user creates an account and logs in,
+* When the user creates an account and logs in,
-Then the user is presented with all 7 Harry Potter titles and the ability to log their read completion percentage for each title.
+* Then the user is presented with all 7 Harry Potter titles and the ability to log their read completion percentage for each title.
-When the completion percentage is logged,
+* When the completion percentage is logged,
-Then trivia facts for the corresponding title are displayed for each 25% completion milestone.
+* Then trivia facts for the corresponding title are displayed for each 25% completion milestone.
-When the user is done using the application,
+* When the user is done using the application,
-Then the user can log out and end the session.
+* Then the user can log out and end the session.

 ## Credits